 Unlike in the NFL where bettors have up to 16 games on which to bet per week, or the NBA, MLB, or NHL with 10-15 games per day, golf bettors have around 155 golfers they could back every week.
 It’s important to diversify and back several different golfers each week, all while focusing on longshots.
 Like Rory McIlroy, Jon Rahm or Brooks Koepka?
 They likely won’t be worth your while at odds ranging from +500 to +1500.
 Focus the majority of your weekly bets on those priced at +2000 or higher, with a win going a lot further.

 One of the most frustrating parts of sports betting, in general, is having a golfer withdraw from a tournament due to injury.
 Bets are likely to be refunded if the golfer withdrew before hitting their first tee shot.
 If it comes after the first shot or at any point thereafter, you’re likely to be out of luck.
 This is another reason to diversify your wagers.

 There’s also little news circulating before events regarding which golfers may be dealing with injuries.
 There aren’t beat reporters tied to each golfer, like in team sports.
 It’s largely on bettors to monitor schedules, results, and news pertaining to surgeries or injury treatments.
-Always be wary of golfers coming off a withdrawal, missed cut or a particularly poor round which may have been the result of a minor injury.
+Always be wary of golfers coming off a withdrawal, missed cut, or a particularly poor round that may have been the result of a minor injury.

 Course history vs. recent form vs. stats